yottaawesome/onyx32/README.md

 1. Include `Onyx32.Gui.h` and `Onyx32.Gui.Lib.h` (or just the latter, since it includes the former) located in the `Onyx32.Gui/include/` directory.
 2. Create an instance of `Onyx32Lib` -- this library will automatically load the DLL.
 3. Create the main factory via `Onyx32Lib::GetMainFactory()`.
-4. Create a form builder via `IFormBuilder::GetFormBuilder()`.
-5. Use the form builder to create windows and add controls.
+4. Use the form builder to create windows and add controls.
-6. Create the application loop via `Onyx32Lib::GetApplication()`.
+5. Create the application loop via `Onyx32Lib::GetApplication()`.
-7. Enter the message pump loop `IApplication::MainLoop()`.
+6. Enter the message pump loop `IApplication::MainLoop()`.
-8. Bob's your uncle.
+7. Bob's your uncle.

 Really simple example below.